reqT/reqT-home/content/documentation.md

 ## <a id="hello"> Hello reqT </a>

-* Download [reqT.jar](download.html) and run this command: `java -jar reqT.jar`
+* [Download](download.html) reqT and start the reqT console with this command: `java -jar reqT.jar`
-* Copy this "hello world" Model into the reqT console (paste with right click the press Enter):
+* Type this into the reqT console (or copy-paste it using Ctrl+C and right click):

         val m = Model(Feature("hi") has (Spec("hello world"), Prio(1)))

-    Type this to edit the model:
+* Type this to edit the model:

         edit(m)